Democratic Capitalism VS Capitalistic Democracy

 : Poor schools are closed.
 Teachers work one session and get paid for additional classes.
 Teachers wanting to accumulate classes to take extended leave could do so.
 Students wanting more classes would pay extra, students wanting to work in day care for younger children can do so in class rooms available because of efficient use of classrooms.
 Who gets what sessions would be based on parent needs and student grades.

-3. Colleges acceptance will be based upon the measurement and differentiation principles displayed by the companies portrayed in The Talent Masters by by B Conaty and R. Charan.
+3. Colleges acceptance will be based upon the measurement and differentiation principles displayed by the companies portrayed in The Talent Masters by B Conaty and R. Charan.
 Only highly talented, productive individuals will receive federal government support.
 States and local governments can set parameters for those they want to help.

 Vocational schools would prosper, live skills would be stressed and working part time would be stressed.
 A lower minimum wage for part time students not requiring payroll taxes would help.

-e-mail Walter Antoniotti with thoughts and opinions.
+e-mail Walter at antonw@ix.netcom.com with thoughts and opinions.